GGST/FAQ

 • There was a random chance for "Danger Time" to occur when two attacks clashed.
 Danger Time enabled both players to do increased damage temporarily.

-• Force breaks were enhanced versions of special moves that costed 25% of your tension.
-In GGST the only way to spend meter is Overdrives, FD, and RC.
+• Force Breaks are enhanced versions of special moves that cost 25% Tension.
+In GGST the only ways to spend Tension are Faultless Defense, Roman Cancels and Overdrives.

 How do I hit opponents and structure offense?

-Guilty Gear is known for its generally freeform offense from its Gatling System, which lets you chain normals simply through a combination of buttons.
-Unlike previous entries in the series, gatlings in Strive are more limited and universal.
+Guilty Gear is known for its generally freeform offense from its Gatling Combination system, which lets you chain normals simply through a combination of buttons.
+Unlike previous entries in the series, gatlings in Guilty Gear -Strive- are more limited and universal.
 See here for an overview of the gatling routes.

 How do I stop getting hit?

-Guilty Gear Strive has a lot of defensive mechanic to help you deal with your opponent's offense.
-Blocking is the most basic form of defense, but you can also use Faultless Defense, Instant Block, Backdash or Yellow Roman Cancel, on top of more complex or character-specific ones !
+Guilty Gear -Strive- has a lot of defensive mechanic to help you deal with your opponent's offense.
+Blocking is the most basic form of defense, but you can also backdash or use Faultless Defense, Instant Block or Yellow Roman Cancel, on top of more complex or character-specific ones.
 An explanation of each of these tools can be found on the Defense page.
 Don't be discouraged by an opponent's offense seeming unstopable, there is always something you can do to counter it.

-In the Guilty Gear series, when a player is moving away from the opponent or not moving at all too often they'll be warned with a "Danger".
-If you keep retreating after this you'll receive a negative penalty and lose your tension!
+In the Guilty Gear series, when a player is moving away from the opponent or not moving at all too often they'll be warned with a "DANGER".
+If you keep retreating after this you'll receive a Negative Penalty and lose all of your Tension.

 Do throws whiff on crouching characters?/Why did my throw whiff?